Skip to main content

 Only one Cycle can be ongoing at a time to follow the principles of AGILE.
 However, you can have your upcoming issues or draft issues already created for the next cycles.

-• You can’t update issues after a cycle is completed, however the pendind issues can be transffered to a new or upcoming cycle.
+• You can't update issues after a cycle is completed, however, the pending issues can be transferred to a new or upcoming cycle.

 Creating Modules

-Modules are a flexible way to organise issues in your project.
-They allow you to break down your work into manageable chunks and track progress towards specific goals or objectives.
+Modules are a flexible way to organize issues in your project.
+They allow you to break down your work into manageable chunks and track progress toward specific goals or objectives.

 • You can create as many modules as you need within your workspace, and customize each one with its own set of issues, milestones, and team members.